...

 How Our No Win No Fee Solicitors Can Help With A Data Breach At Work

 Now that you’ve learned more about data protection in the workplace and how your personal data should be handled, you may be interested in starting a claim.
-One of our solicitors could help you through this process by working under a Conditional Fee Agreement (CFA), which is a kind of No Win No Fee contract.
+Whether you’ve suffered a purposeful or accidental data breach at work, if you’re eligible to claim employer personal data breach compensation, one of our specialist solicitors could help you today.
+They can make the claims process a lot easier for you by doing the following:

 • Patrick Mallon legal expert author